Zygolophodon: Description

 As with other mammutids, the molars have a zygodont morphology.
-The fused front region of the lower jaw (the mandibular symphysis) is primitively elongate and bears tusks/incisors, as exhibited in specimens of species like Z. proavus, but in some individuals of Z. turicensis, the front part of the lower jaw is short and sometimes in addition lacks lower tusks.
+As is typical for early members of Elephantimorpha, the fused front region of the lower jaw (the mandibular symphysis) is primitively elongate and bears tusks/incisors, similar to Gomphotherium, as exhibited in specimens of species like Z. proavus, but in some individuals of Z. turicensis, the front part of the lower jaw is short and sometimes in addition lacks lower tusks.
 The upper tusks have enamel bands and are untwisted and downward curving, and outwardly diverge from each other.
 The jaws retained permanent premolar teeth.
 Species probably reached similar sizes to the American mastodon, with a shoulder height of 2.5-3 m estimated for the species Z. metachinjiensis.